drupalcommerce/project-base/README.md

 After that you can create the project:

 ```
-composer create-project drupal-composer/drupal-project:8.x-dev some-dir --stability dev --no-interaction
+composer create-project drupalcommerce/project-base some-dir --stability dev --no-interaction
 ```

-With `composer require ...` you can download new dependencies to your installation.
+Done!
+Use `composer require ...` to download additional modules and themes:

 ```
 cd some-dir
-composer require drupal/devel:8.*
+composer require "drupal/devel:8.1.x-dev"
 ```

 ## What does the template do?

-When installing the given `composer.json` some tasks are taken care of:

-* Drupal will be installed in the `web`-directory.
+* Drupal is installed in the `web` directory.
-* Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`, instead of the one provided by Drupal (`web/vendor/autoload.php`).
-* Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`
+* Modules (packages of type `drupal-module`) are placed in `web/modules/contrib/`
-* Theme (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
+* Theme (packages of type `drupal-theme`) are placed in `web/themes/contrib/`
-* Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
+* Profiles (packages of type `drupal-profile`) are placed in `web/profiles/contrib/`
 * Creates default writable versions of `settings.php` and `services.yml`.
-* Creates `sites/default/files`-directory.
+* Creates the `sites/default/files` directory.
-* Latest version of drush is installed locally for use at `vendor/bin/drush`.
+* Latest version of Drush is installed locally for use at `vendor/bin/drush`.
-* Latest version of DrupalConsole is installed locally for use at `vendor/bin/console`.
+* Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.

 ## Updating Drupal Core